 I’m sure for many of you this might seem quite obvious, but here’s some FAQs which have cropped up about our petition that we’ve cleared up with the HoC Petitions Office.
 I’ll update as and when new issues emerge, and email us if you have any further queries:

 1) What should I put in the ’address’ section?
 This can be any postable address, so your home address, your university address (if you’re a student) or even your work address.
-It doesn’t mean an email address (… SOMEONE seems to think it did!) and it is compulsory.
+It doesn’t mean an email address and it is compulsory.
 It has to be a postable UK address and they’d prefer a full address, but after a hectic and confusing day of phone calls with the Commons Petitions office and Clerk of Public Petitions, it turns out we only really need the post code.
 Please do provide other details if you can, but the post code is the only neccesary thing.

 2) Do I have to be a UK Citizen to sign this?
 The text reads “a petition of citizens of the UK”, but E-Petitions are open to any UK residents.
 If you have a UK address, we welcome your signatures.
 Residents of other countries are sadly unable to sign, but we really appreciate your enthusiasm all the same.